kimsunho2000/JavaSwing/README.md

 # JavaSwing
 Simple Swing Project
 ## Book Register S/W
-It has a lot of frame to manage book Register&Rent&Retrun.
+It has a lot of frame to manage book Register&Rent&Return.